 Responsive image

-I will be thoroughly experimenting with both the 8 Channel Dataset and 14 Channel Dataset (Channels chosen based on Hardware Specifications of these EEG Headsets) and will be choosing the one which resulted in a higher accuracy.
+I will be thoroughly experimenting with both the 8 Channel Dataset and 14 Channel Dataset and will be choosing the one that results in a higher accuracy.

 After a lot of experimentation, the 14-Channel Dataset was performing considerably better than the 8-Channel one.
-This was the model I settled with and it achieved an accuracy of 68% on a test set consisting of 50 Trials.
+This was the model I settled with and it achieved an accuracy of 61% on a test set consisting of 250 Trials after being trained on 1500 Trials.
 My reason for choosing an LSTM (Long Short-Term Memory) lies in its ability to selectively remember or forget information from the previous time steps.
 This makes it suitable for processing time series data such as EEG signals, where the order in which signals appear is very important.

 Responsive image